Zak4sad/container_solutions_task/README.md

 - Enable Logging
 - Use Terraform to automatically bootstrap the whole infrastructure
 - Deploy my application in AWS or GCP or Even Azure
+- Deploy the application in a staging environment (locally first)
+- Deploy the application in a production environment (locally first)

 Please feel free to add something that can enhance this project.